-We’re just over a week into the New Year.
+It’s a new year.
 How are your resolutions going?
 When it comes to your business, don’t get caught on auto-pilot; or, worse, with tunnel vision.
 Let this year be the year you get to know and grow your brand.
-Here are a few communications resolutions every business should commit to achieve:
+Here are a few communications resolutions every business should commit to achieve.

 #1: Define your brand.

 Okay.
 So you have a logo, a website and maybe even some marketing materials.
 But, do you really know your brand; and, if so, are you effectively communicating it?
 Knowing your brand involves a bit of introspection.
 You must examine who you are, what you do, how you do it better than anyone else, and what makes you special.
 It’s an opportunity to build and share your unique story.
 There’s what you do for your business and then WHY you do it.
 Don’t lose sight of the character and purpose behind your brand.
 It’s likely what attracts your customers to you and what keeps them coming back.

 #2: Know your audience(s).

 Your customers aren’t your only audience.
 How are you considering other key stakeholders in your business?
 Take a look around and consider your Board Members, investors, partners and others.
 How are you engaging these audiences?
 And, are there opportunities to leverage them to help advance your company and brand?

 Beyond this 360-view of your audiences, as you think of your customers, don’t just categorize them in one bucket or by the product or service they buy.
 Instead, consider what motivates them and why they may be drawn to one product or another.
 When you begin to analyze your audiences – whether directly through a feedback survey or through a company data analysis – you can identify various “profiles” that will not only help you to connect with current customers but also attract new ones!